SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A bundler is a type of build tool.
 There are more JS build tools than you can shake a stick at.
-The most common is webpack. webpack-cli is the command for administering webpack
+The most common is webpack. webpack-cli is the command for administering webpack Code splitting is the splitting of code into various bundles or components which can then be loaded on demand or in parallel.

 ### contaienrs